facebook

 Year 5 & 6

-• investigate how scientific knowledge is used by individuals and communities to identify problems, consider responses and make decisions AC9S5H02, AC9S6H02
+• Investigate how scientific knowledge is used by individuals and communities to identify problems and make decisions AC9S5H02, AC9S6H02

-• pose investigable questions to identify patterns and test relationships and make reasoned predictions AC9S5I01, AC9S6I01
+• Pose investigable questions to identify patterns and test relationships AC9S5I01, AC9S6I01

-• compare methods and findings with those of others, recognise possible sources of error, pose questions for further investigation and select evidence to draw reasoned conclusions AC9S5I05, AC9S6I05
+• Compare methods and findings with others, recognise possible sources of error, and draw reasoned conclusions AC9S5I05, AC9S6I05

 Design and Technologies F-10 Version 9.0